zygmuntw/IoBot/README.md

 IoBot is a DIY Mobile / Desktop App controlled 3D printed robot project.

+See http://iobot.info/ for detailed instruction how to build and use your robot.

 This repository contains all the source files needed to built the IoBot:
 - App
 - Sketch for Arduino
 - Design
   - 3D Design
   - Schematics